Getting Started with TiddlyWiki in 2026 (featuring encryption and TiddlyDesktop)🎯

 1. In the TiddlyDesktop Main window, click the button named Add wiki file.

-2. In the file-manager prompt, find and select my-wiki.html, which we created in Step 4.
+2. In the file-manager prompt, find and select my-wiki.html (created in Step 4).

 3. This launches a new window titled My TiddlyWiki – a non-linear personal web notebook

-8. Notice that in the sidebar there is a red bullseye🎯.
+5. Notice that in the sidebar there is a red bullseye🎯.
+This means the wiki is “dirty” and has unsaved changes.

 Be sure your my-wiki.html changes are saved